Morse issues warning about fire danger

 The Manson Lady Trojans celebrate a third place finish at the State Championships in 2021.
 Manson finished third for two years running before finally gaining the State Championship in 2023.
 Dez Phelps predicted that 2023 would be their year.
 All of them are KBeach Players who began their high school volleyball careers at a young age.

-A TRIFECTA: The local 2023 Volleyball season ended with a trifecta in North Central Washington; first, the Manson Lady Trojans rolled through their competition at the Yakima Sundome and captured Manson High School’s first ever team state championship.
+The local 2023 Volleyball season ended with a trifecta in North Central Washington; first, the Manson Lady Trojans rolled through their competition at the Yakima Sundome and captured Manson High School’s first ever team state championship.
 Next up, it was defending State Champions Chelan who won their fourth straight Championship.
 Chelan’s championship was followed by 4A Wenatchee Panther’s capturing a State Championship title after a 40 year hiatus.

 Taking nothing away from the coaching at each school, there is a bond created with many of these athletes beginning their volleyball careers at a young age at the club level.